Glass Railing Base Rail

 The glass base rail system is made up of a thin piece of metal that runs along the bottom of the railing, holding up each glass panel.
 The top of the glass panels can act as the handrail — so there’s no need to add a metal or wood handrail.
 But a slender metal railing cap can be added to the top of the panels, for a sleeker, finished look.
-The base rail comes in lengths of 2 feet all the way up to 14 feet 6 inches — all at 6 inch intervals in between.
+The base rail comes in lengths of 4′, 8′, and 12′.

 Frequently Asked Questions

 Viewrail’s exclusive Tilt-Lock Technology is an innovative, safe way to mount glass panels onto uneven surfaces, while still keeping them locked securely in position.

 Yes!
 Our U-channel railing system is a great option for mounting glass railing onto exterior decks and balconies.
 Our Tilt-Lock Technology keeps the glass panels locked in-place during even the strongest winds.
 However, precipitation can occasionally get trapped in the grooves of the system.
 If you live in an area with high levels of precipitation, please speak to your sales-team, and we will make the appropriate accommodations.

 Baserail systems are compatible with both 1/2 inch tempered, and 9/16 inch laminated glass panels.

 Yes!
 If your Baserail system requires a custom touch, talk to our design team.

 No, the Base Rail System does not require pre-drilling.